Best Hikes for the Whole Family in Breckenridge

 That evening, we spent a bit of time relaxing in the hot tub!

-This trail isn’t too long, maybe 1 to 1.5 miles in total if you do the whole loop.
+This is one of the great kid friendly hikes in Breckenridge that isn’t too long, maybe 1 to 1.5 miles in total if you do the whole loop.
 It’s easy to access, as it’s just off the main highway into Breckenridge along Airport Rd (which runs parallel to CO-9).

 You May Also Like: